bradvin/social-share-urls/README.md

 http://widget.renren.com/dialog/share?resourceUrl={url}&srcUrl={url}&title={title}&description={desc}
 ```

 <code>Source :</code> Unable to find official source.
 Functionality tested and verified by SocialShare Dev's in 2018.
-Each of the four parameters are verified to provide something unique.
+Each of the four parameters are verified to provide something unique about the share/post (as these values are contained within hidden input on the post-page).

 ### Weibo